|Date of Birth||July 25, 1895|

 Bombardier Edward Harold Ingram enlisted in June 1915, at age 19.
 He served with the Canadian Field Artillery in Canada, Great Britain, France, Belgium and north Russia and returned home in July 1919.

-Edward volunteered with the CNREF and he was transferred to the 16th Brigade on 21 August 1918.
+Harold volunteered with the CNREF and he was attached to the 16th Brigade on 21 August 1918.
 He left England with his unit in September on HMT Stephen and on 1 October they arrived in Archangel, a coastal town on the White Sea.
 The Canadians were involved in heavy fighting over the next eight months, much of it to protect the railway lines south of Archangel.
 Many of the soldiers were adept at snowshoeing and skiing but a plan to use Huskies as sled dogs failed.
 Instead, reindeer became the main mobile force, hauling supplies on specially made sleighs.
 The final action for the Canadians was in May 1919 and that same month they were ordered to withdraw and return to the UK.
 A farewell parade for the 16th Brigade was held in Archangel and they embarked for England on 11 June.
-Edward left Liverpool for Canada on 5 July on the SS Carmania, arriving in Halifax a week later.
-He was discharged on 15 July 1919 in Montreal.
-His father stayed in England after the war and he died in London in 1929.
+Harold left Liverpool on 5 July on the SS Carmania, arriving in Halifax a week later.
+He was discharged on 15 July 1919 in Montreal and awarded the St. George’s Cross (Russia) for his service.
+His father stayed in England after the war and died in London in 1929.

-Edward was married in Millbrook, Ontario on 30 June 1920.
+Harold was married in Millbrook, Ontario on 30 June 1920.
 His wife, Nettie May Handley, was born and raised in Millbrook, the daughter of James and Mary Elizabeth Handley.
-Edward was living in Belleville at the time and he and his wife made their home there, also living for awhile in Trenton and Sarnia.
-Edward worked as a bookkeeper, accountant and insurance agent and they had two children, Kenneth Handley (born in 1922 in Trenton) and Jean Marie (born in 1927 in California).
+Harold was living in Belleville at the time and he and his wife made their home there, also living for a while in Trenton, Ontario and Watsonville, California.
+Harold worked as a bookkeeper, accountant and insurance agent and they had two children, Kenneth Handley (born in 1922 in Trenton) and Jeanne Marie (born in 1927 in California).
 Kenneth served with the Royal Canadian Air Force in the Second World War and the Korean War.
 He died in France in 1958, on active service, and he’s buried at Choloy War Cemetery.

-Edward passed away in Belleville on 25 October 1964, at age 69, and he’s buried in Belleville Cemetery.
-Nettie died in 1991 and their daughter Jean (Mrs. William Livesey) in 1993.
+Harold passed away in Belleville on 25 October 1964, at age 69, and he’s buried in Belleville Cemetery.
+Nettie died in 1991 and their daughter Jeanne (Mrs. Donald Livesey) in 1993.

 By Becky Johnson